yellowled/yl-bp/docs/basic-concepts.md

 ## Misc

-To avoid CSS hacks, [conditional classes](http://www.paulirish.com/2008/conditional-stylesheets-vs-css-hacks-answer-neither/) are available; also, [Modernizr](http://modernizr.com) is included for feature detection.
+To avoid CSS hacks, [conditional classes](http://www.paulirish.com/2008/conditional-stylesheets-vs-css-hacks-answer-neither/) are available (optionally); also, [Modernizr](http://modernizr.com) is included for feature detection.
 A customized build of Modernizr will be created by the build script.